Read all about Europe Day 2017. and discover the amazing animals that call this continent home.

 Our award-winning projects are suitable for everyone, whether you’re in a group or family, or even at university.

 No matter who you are or your background, The Great Projects have wildlife opportunities to suit you.
+Get in touch today and become a volunteer in Europe.

 Volunteering in Europe has never been easier, with a variety of travel options available for you choose from; you can opt to drive through this remarkable continent whilst taking in spectacular sights or find manageable flight routes from wherever you may be.